sclasen/akka-kafka/readme.md

 Note that the property values must be strings, as that is how kafka expects them.

 Do NOT set the `consumer.timeout.ms` to `-1`.
 This will break everything.
+Don't set `auto.commit.enable` either.

 ```
 kafka.consumer {